Give a Year, Gain a Lifetime of Love

 Is there an age requirement?

+Yes.
 The minimum age for volunteers is 21.

-Do I need to speak Spanish/French?
+Do I need to speak Spanish or French?

-Volunteers with a strong command of the local language(s) are better able to serve the children and are given priority.
-We ask that you are either proficient in the language and/or will make a commitment to attend a language school before you begin volunteering.
+Volunteers with a strong command of the local language are better able to serve the children and are given priority.
+Volunteers must either be proficient in the language or commit to attending a language school before beginning their volunteer service.

 What is the time commitment?